The Polycrisis of Crisis Care in Rural, Remote & Indigenous Communities.

 Meet Marilyn Lawrie, President, EMBA, Supercommunity ecosystem designer

-Today, I guide communities through their concerns about AI, privacy and digital health adoption—building trust, confidence, and a shared vision of what a collaborative ecosystem can achieve.
-I encourage a shift away from outdated models of care, inspiring humanized innovation and localized solutions that reflect each community’s unique wellness priorities.
+I encourage a shift away from outdated models of siloed responses, inspiring humanized grassroots innovation and localized solutions that reflect each community’s unique resilience priorities.

 DR. SHERRY ARVIDSON, RN, MN, PhD